floramaevillarin/.NET-8-and-Blazor/README.md

 - **Entity Framework Core Setup**
   Configure Entity Framework Core for seamless database interactions.

-- **Data Model Design**
-  Create a robust data model tailored specifically for timesheet management.

 - **Blazor UI Development**
-  Build a user-friendly Blazor UI for seamless interaction with the database.
+  Using .net8, build a user-friendly Blazor UI for seamless interaction with the database.

-- **Data Deletion Handling**
-  Implement data deletion, including support for soft deletes and cascading effects.

-- **Best Practices**
+- **Deployed**
-  Apply best practices for data validation, error handling, and performance optimization.
+  Hosted on AWS EC2 with RDS for database management.

 ## Who Is This For?